-Anna Kleberg is an artist primarily working with photography and film.
+Anna Kleberg Tham is an artist primarily working with photography and film.
 Working methods range from studio-based projects to experimental investigations and narratives on the borderline between the staged and the documentary.
-Alongside her artistic practice she initiated the pop up exhibition space Kamarade in 2010 and do projects as the photographer alias Erna Klewall together with Erika Wall.
+Alongside her artistic practice she initiated the pop up exhibition programme Kamarade in 2010 and do projects as the photographer alias Erna Klewall together with Erika Wall.

 Exhibitions include Athens Biennale, Sharjah International Biennial, Contemporary Art Center of Thessaloniki, Uppsala Art Museum, Kulturhuset/Stockholm House of Culture, Malmö Art Museum, Andréhn-Schiptjenko, Stockholm, Galerie Ilka Bree, Bordeaux, M+B, Los Angeles.